micmejia/bible-dump/NKJV/Jeremiah/Jer 38.md

 So Zedekiah the king swore secretly to Jeremiah, saying, "_As_ the Lord lives, who made our very souls, I will not put you to death, nor will I give you into the hand of these men who seek your life."

 ###### 17
-Then Jeremiah said to Zedekiah, "Thus says the Lord, the God of hosts, the God of Israel: 'If you surely surrender[^f] to the king of Babylon's princes, then your soul shall live; this city shall not be burned with fire, and you and your house shall live.
+Then Jeremiah said to Zedekiah, "Thus says the Lord, the God of hosts, the God of Israel: 'If you surely surrender to the king of Babylon's princes, then your soul shall live; this city shall not be burned with fire, and you and your house shall live.

 ###### 18
-But if you do not [^g]surrender to the king of Babylon's princes, then this city shall be given into the hand of the Chaldeans; they shall burn it with fire, and you shall not escape from their hand.' "
+But if you do not surrender to the king of Babylon's princes, then this city shall be given into the hand of the Chaldeans; they shall burn it with fire, and you shall not escape from their hand.' "

 ###### 19
 And Zedekiah the king said to Jeremiah, "I am afraid of the Jews who have defected to the Chaldeans, lest they deliver me into their hand, and they abuse me."